 Jonker Walk in Malacca Malaysia

-Jonker Street is the centre of activity in the historical quarters with hundreds of walkers exploring souvenir shops, and antique stores.
-Drop-in one of many cases on Jonker street to enjoy local drinks and snacks.
+Jonker Street is the center of activity in the historical quarters with hundreds of walkers exploring souvenir shops, and antique stores.
+Drop in one of many cases on Jonker Street to enjoy local drinks and snacks.
 Geographer Cafe, in particular, attracts large crowds on Jonker Street

 Interesting Wall Murals at the Entrance to Melaka

-You’ll also see several temples, mosques and museums along the way.
-If you are with kids check out the Mamee Jonker House where the kids can create their own noodle snacks and you can enjoy delicious café food.
+You’ll also see several temples, mosques, and museums along the way.
+If you are with kids check out the Mamee Jonker House where the kids can create their noodle snacks and you can enjoy delicious café food.

 For bargain shopping, try the Jonker Walk night market while the Little Nyonya gift shop is great for local products and souvenirs.
 Jonker is one of the major attractions in the city with a historical night market that is open till late.

-There are a number of nice cafes and restaurants giving you a chance to relax and cool down before heading on to your adventure.
-I have visited Geographer Cafe several times and do enjoy local drinks and snacks.
-Jonker Walk is a great place to buy souvenirs, bargain for local antiques and enjoy Melakas Street Food.
+Several nice cafes and restaurants are giving you a chance to relax and cool down before heading on to your adventure.
+I have visited Geographer Cafe several times and enjoyed local drinks and snacks.
+Jonker Walk is a great place to buy souvenirs, bargain for local antiques, and enjoy Melakas Street Food.
 A trip to Melaka will be incomplete without a visit to Jonker Walk.

 Geographer Cafe at Jonker Walk